-- A "Completed Referral/Enrolled" outcome is defined as a referral that was received by the referred to program and the individual referred was enrolled in the program. - A "Completed Referral/Not Enrolled" outcome is defined as a referral that was received by the referred to program, but the individual referred was not enrolled in the program.
+- "Completed Referral/Enrolled" a referral was received by the referred to program and the individual referred was enrolled in the program. - "Completed Referral/Not Enrolled" a referral was received by the referred to program, but the individual referred was not enrolled in the program.